EnigmaK9/library/README.md

 # Library Management System

 This program manages book loans and returns for a small library.
-It allows adding books, lending and returning them, and counting available books.
+It supports adding users and books, lending and returning books, counting available books, searching by author, and calculating overdue fines.

 ## UML Diagram